 You can go to Murano any day, although it is best to avoid Saturdays, which is when the glass factories are usually closed.
 In Murano are also a must visit the churches of Santa Maria and San Donato and St. Peter Martyr.

 To admire Burano' s lace, go to one of the many local stores and craft stalls in its central square, Piazza Baldassare Galuppi, and visit the museum of the old Lace School.
-Burano has no major attractions, apart from the bell tower of the Church of San Martino Vescovo, which is somewhat inclined and can be seen from anywhere on the island, but just to get lost in its charming streets, the visit is well worth it.
+Burano has no major attractions, apart from the bell tower of the Church of San Martino Vescovo, a bit tilted and that you can see from any point of the island, but just to get lost among its charming streets, the visit is well worth it.

 Other interesting activities

-If in addition to getting to know the small islands of Venice you want to explore the history and art of the main monuments of the city, you can not miss the entrance to the Doge's Palace and the visit to the Basilica of St. Mark.
+If you want to explore the history and art of the main monuments of the city, you can't miss the entrance to the Doge's Palace and the visit to St. Mark's Basilica.
 Also, be sure to visit the impressive St. Mark's Square or do one of the most iconic activities in the city: the gondola rides through the canals of Venice.

-I leave you here my articles about it so you can check all the details: Doge's Palace Tickets in Venice: how to buy, prices and schedules, Saint Mark's Basilica Tickets in Venice: how to buy, prices and schedules y Gondola Rides Tickets in Venice.
+Here are my articles on the subject so you can check out all the details: Doge's Palace Tickets in Venice: how to buy, prices and schedules, Saint Mark's Basilica Tickets in Venice: how to buy, prices and schedules y Gondola Rides Tickets in Venice.